KIDNEYS and BLADDER

 A refugee conflict is experienced as being “thrown into the desert”, as feeling uprooted or “in exile”, for example, due to an unexpected transfer or move (change of neighborhood, change of school) or being forced to flee from one's home or homeland.
 Traveling away from a familiar home or a loved one can provoke the conflict.
 Air travelers are particularly prone to suffer refugee conflicts.
 By the same token, feeling uncomfortable on an airplane (a fear of flying) might trigger an existence conflict.

-CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase cells in the kidney tubules proliferate proportionally to the intensity of the conflict.
+CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase cells in the affected kidney collecting tubule(s) proliferate proportionally to the intensity of the conflict.
 The biological purpose of the cell increase is to close the excretion filter in order to withhold water so that the organism has a better chance to survive.
 This innate water retention program is vital because without water all metabolic processes stop functioning.
 NOTE: Whether the conflicts affect the right or left kidney is random.

 Symptoms of the conflict-active phase: